js216/CeNTREX/README.md

    - Write data to InfluxDB
    - If writing to HDF is disabled, empty the queues (otherwise the `HDF_writer` will do it)
-- Sleep for the loop delayadd thermometers to power supply box
+- Sleep for the loop delay

 The 'monitoring events' and 'monitoring commands' referred to in the above are used, in the present version of the program, exclusively for the so-called